Winnie-Fred/Connect4/README.md

 - To avoid troubles during installation, ensure you are using an up-to-date version of pip (preferably pip ≥ 21.3) especially if you are doing an editable install.
 Also make sure you have stable internet access.

 #### Credits and Inspiration
-This project is inspired by the Connect4 project on Crio at crio.do [here](https://www.crio.do/projects/python-multiplayer-game-connect4/)
+This project is inspired by the Connect4 project on Crio at crio.do [here](https://www.crio.do/projects/python-multiplayer-game-connect4/).

 All resources (media) used in this project that I did not create myself were gotten for free.
+You can check all the resources out on Figma [Community](https://www.figma.com/community/file/1321487223215165631/connect4-ui-kit).
 Special thanks to these authors who I have [credited](https://github.com/Winnie-Fred/Connect4/blob/main/credits.md).